atk4/dsql/docs/advanced.rst

    dsql/tests/db/* works with your database.

 Finally:
- - Submit pull request for only the Connection class and docs/extensions.rst.
+ - Submit pull request for only the Driver class and docs/extensions.rst.

 If you would like that your vendor support be bundled with DSQL, you should